j7126/magic-life-wheel/README.md

 You can download the latest apk from the github release [here](https://github.com/j7126/magic-life-wheel/releases/latest).

+### Web

+Magic life wheel is available as a [web app](https://magic-life-wheel.j7126.dev/).
+Please note that the web version may be missing some features from the android version.

+### Linux

+Builds are provided for linux (x86_64 and arm64).
+They can be downloaded from the github release [here](https://github.com/j7126/magic-life-wheel/releases/latest).

 ## Building

-### Android
-Set up flutter [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install), following the instructions for developing for android.
+Set up flutter [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install), following the instructions for the platform you want to build for.

 Pouplate the data files.
 Data files are derrived from [MtgJson](https://mtgjson.com/).
 See [data/readme.md](https://github.com/j7126/magic-life-wheel/blob/1.3.2/data/readme.md).